God Is Not a Cosmic Policeman

 I just bought a GPS with a great new feature: It warns me when I’m approaching a traffic light equipped with a camera.
 The beloved Philadelphia Parking Authority just installed a camera close to the Harvest USA office.
 Believe me: I’ll never risk sliding through that yellow light again!
 It’s amazing how compliant drivers become when we’re being watched…

 How does this connect with our obedience to God?
-You’ve probably heard it said that in order to sin you need to be a functional atheist.
-You need to believe that God doesn’t exist and you are free to do whatever you please.
-On one level this is true, but is it helpful to see God as the cosmic red light enforcement agent?
+You’ve probably heard it said that in order to sin, you need to be a functional atheist.
+You need to believe that God doesn’t exist, and you are free to do whatever you please.
+On one level this is true, but is it helpful to see God as the cosmic, red-light enforcement agent?
 Will this produce obedience?
 Knowing God is always with us does produce obedience, but our understanding of what his presence with us means makes all the difference in the world.

 I recently made one of my biggest parental blunders to date: showing my daughters a suspenseful film they just weren’t ready for.
 And I’ve paid the price: repeated cries of “Daaaaddy!” in the wee hours of the morning.
 (What was I thinking?!)
-On one of these occasions I read to them from Psalm 121.
-The Hebrew word used 6 times in just 8 verses describes God as a guardian, one who keeps close watch, protecting us from all harm.
-Two of the verses underscore this reality promising that God “will neither slumber or sleep” (v.
+On one of these occasions, I read to them from Psalm 121.
+The Hebrew word used six times in just eight verses describes God as a guardian, one who keeps close watch, protecting us from all harm.
+Two of the verses underscore this reality, promising that God “will neither slumber or sleep” (v.
 3-4).
-My daughter can rest secure because God’s eyes are always on her.
-He is unsleeping, ever vigilant, covering her with his wings so she can sleep in peace.
+My daughters can rest secure because God’s eyes are always on them.
+He is unsleeping, ever vigilant, covering them with his wings so they can sleep in peace.

+How has your view of God as a traffic cop impacted your relationship with him?
 What would change if you believed his presence is the result of his love and delight in you?